tuhlmann/lift-mongo.g8/src/main/g8/README.md

 # Twitter Bootstrap

 Bootstrap is included via a git submodule.
-After creating this project you must run:
+After creating this project you must run, in the project root directory:

     git init
-    git submodule add https://github.com/twitter/bootstrap.git modules/bootstrap
+    git submodule add https://github.com/twitter/bootstrap.git src/main/javascript/bootstrap
     git submodule init
-    git add modules/bootstrap
+    git add src/main/javascript/bootstrap
+    cd src/main/javascript/bootstrap
+    git co v1.4.0

 This will pull in the necessary files.
+Note this template is built against twitter-bootstrap v1.4.0, so you'll need to checkout that tag.

-Once the submodule files (modules/bootstrap and .gitmodules) have been committed to the repository, it can be cloned regularly, but you must run:
+Once the submodule files (modules/bootstrap and .gitmodules) have been committed to the repository, other users can clone it in the normal fashion, but you must run:

     git submodule update

-for the files to be pulled in.
+for the submodule files to be pulled in.

 To update the version that is being used, you must run _git fetch/pull_ in the submodule directory, then commit the version the submodule is using to the main project.
 For